doctorfree/Asciiville/README.md

 When viewing Ascii Art in non-slideshow mode, the user can enter 'z' or 'b' followed by 'Return' to enter "zoom/browse" mode.
 In this mode the user can zoom in and out of the ascii art.
-To zoom in, press 'i' and to zoom out press 'o'.
-Press any other key to exit zoom/browse mode.
+Use the following key presses to navigate in zoom/browse mode:

+- 'i' zoom in
+- 'l' zoom in more
+- 'o' zoom out
+- 'j' zoom out more
+- 'r' restore to original
+- 'h' display a help message
+- 'q' or 'x' to exit zoom/browse mode

 #### Usage message for the `asciiville` command